antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Issue with selected tab and keyboard navigation: No longer starts with tab in "Current Window" or able to select Current Window tabs via up / down keys

+- Need to transfer focus to Search... box on click in popout

+- Need a way to cancel search

+- When opening windows from popout, need to use size of last normal window

+- window.onRemoved or tabs.onRemoved handler behaving incorrectly on saved tabs -- re-opening a saved window after tabs are closed only shown New Tab.

+- Something going very wrong with focus indication -- seeing multiple tabs indicated as having focus.
+(...clue: I def see this happening when opening links from TweetDeck.)
+hypothesis: updateTabItem() getting called to set active to true, without calling setActiveTab().
+Potential easy fix: call setActiveTab() if tab to be updated is active.